LVPlayground/playground/javascript/features/streamer/README.md

 deleted from the server three minutes after their most recent use.
 Vehicles that are given a `respawnDelay` are considered _persistent vehicles_.
 They will respawn after the configured delay following most recent use, and be reverted back to their initial configuration.

+### Vehicle cache
+Imagine that there are 25 players in-game, each of which are evenly spread out over the map.
+Given our default limit of 1,000 vehicles, this means fourty unique vehicles can be created for each of them.
+Given a streaming radius of 300 units, this means that we can create 17,160 vehicles on the server without any being in range for multiple players.

+In practice, this will never happen: players are near each other, whether it be fighting in Las Venturas, or driving around in a cruise.
+This means that _less_ than 1,000 vehicles are required.
+Creating a vehicle from scratch is expensive, however, which is why we _cache_ them.

+Instead of deleting a vehicle straight away when it's out of range, it will be added to the vehicle cache.
+When it becomes in-range again, it'll be re-activated from the cache, rather than be created from scratch.
+When there are too many vehicles instead, the least recently used vehicle will be deleted from the cache.